GoogleContainerTools/kpt-functions-catalog/examples/upsert-resource-at-path/README.md

-# upsert-resource: Upsert At Specific Path Example
+# upsert-resource: Upsert Resource At Path Example

 In this example, we will see how to add a resource at specified path using `upsert-resource` function.